Lorp/figma-colrv1/README.md

 ## Notes

-The plugin uses the [Samsa](https://github.com/Lorp/samsa) library, version 2, to parse the COLRv1 font data and render the glyphs as SVG.
+The plugin uses the [Samsa](https://github.com/Lorp/samsa) library, version 2, to decode the COLRv1 font data and render the glyphs as SVG.
 Samsa Version 2 can be tried in the browser using [RenderStack](https://lorp.github.io/renderstack/).

 ## Development